dirklach/dirklach/README.md

 ---

-I'm a **Designer & Developer** with 15+ years of experience, blending design and development to craft seamless user experiences.
-I take on flexible roles, either as a designer, developer, or both, ensuring projects are both functional and visually appealing.
-Passionate about the web, high-quality design, and modern technology, I combine design and coding skills to bring ideas to life, offering a comprehensive skillset for successful digital projects.
+I’m a **Designer & Developer** with 15+ years of experience.
+Initially focused solely on design, I increasingly shifted towards development, and now blend both to craft user experiences from start to finish.
+I take on flexible roles, whether as a designer, developer, or both.
+Passionate about the web, high-quality design, and modern technology, I combine design and coding skills to bring ideas to life, offering a comprehensive skill set for successful digital projects.

 ---